Collin Creek Mall: 1992–2008

-In 1995, real estate firm The Rouse Company purchased a 30% stake in the mall and took over mall management.
-Rouse assumed full ownership of the mall in 2002.
-In 2008, the mall underwent a renovation.
+In 1995, The Rouse Company of Columbia, Maryland purchased a 30% stake in the mall and took over mall management.
+As part of a joint venture with Simon Property Group and Westfield Group, Rouse assumed full ownership of the mall in 2002 from Urban Retail Properties and Rodamco North America.
+Two years later, the company as a whole was acquired by the Chicago, Illinois-based General Growth Properties (GGP) for $12.6 billion.